web-budget/back-end/README.md

 run it should fix some simple problems, at the second run only the ones that require your manual intervention should be reported.

-If you plan to develop in the project, after cloning it, go to the folder named _docker_ and run this command:
+If you plan to develop in the project, after cloning it, go in the root of the project, run this command:

-2. `docker compose -p web-budget up`
+`docker compose -p web-budget up`

-It should create an instance of the PostgreSQL database and Redis (used here for cache) inside the docker runtime.
-Everything will be exposed at those ports: _5433_ for postgres and _6379_ for redis.

-After that you just need to import the project in your favorite IDE and start coding.
+It should start some required services to run the project locally and after that you just need to import the project in your favorite IDE and start coding.

 > Since this is a Kotlin project is highly recommended to use IntelliJ IDEA for development, if you don't have
 > it, please click [here](https://www.jetbrains.com/?from=webBudget) to download.

-## Tech stack

-- Kotlin 1.6
-- Spring Boot 2.6
-- PostgreSQL 13
-- Redis 6

 ## FAQ

-Questions?
-We try to answer some of them here:

-1. Why separate back-end from front-end?
-> The answer is simple: flexibility and to let people who don't know about the front-end stuff work where they are good
-> and productive without having to deal with things they didn't know/want

-2. Why changing from Java to Kotlin
-> Future!
-I believe in Kotlin being the future of Java or something very close to this.
-A lot of problems and pains that
-> we used to have with Java are solved in Kotlin, and the most important: we don't need lombok anymore.
-> Jokes a part, of course Kotlin brings a lot of new things and perspectives to the JVM ecosystem and people around it
-> are putting a lot of efforts to make Kotlin good and stable as Java is.
+General questions about the project:

+- **Why separate front-end and back-end?** Basically because this will make people more confortable to develop inside the project, not everyone are able to work in big monolith full of files and with trick configurations to deal with.
+Doing like this will help beginners searching for a cool project to start with some contributions.
+- **How can I start contributing?** You can start by looking to the [project board here](https://github.com/orgs/web-budget/projects/3/views/1)!
+- **Why not stay with Java?** For me Kotlin is more complete in terms of functional programming if compared to Java.
+This makes it better?
+Ofcourse not, but is not possible to ignore the fact that Kotlin has a much more interesting toolset if compared to his "old brother".